Restaurant Owner Whose Business Burned Calls For Justice For George Floyd

 "I'm sorry," the woman says.

-It's the first time they've seen it since fiery protests erupted in cries for racial justice and state troopers in riot gear blocked the road to this street.
+It's the first time they've seen it since fiery protests erupted among cries for racial justice and state troopers in riot gear blocked the road to this street.

 The walls are charred black, the kitchen reduced to rubble.
 Glass and water are swimming in puddles as community members around them work to sweep away the destruction.